JennHaggerty/studiovonjenn.com/README.md

-# Welcome to Studio von Jennifer Haggerty
+# Welcome to Studio von Jenn

-This website hosts my photography and art works, and is a space for personal code challenges, building widgets, and testing tools.
+This website hosts Jennifer Haggerty's photography and art works, and is a space for personal code challenges, building widgets, and testing tools.

 ## Portfolio

-Primaryily displaying images, emphasis is placed on imagery and ADA compliance.
+Primarily displaying images, emphasis is placed on imagery and ADA compliance.

 ## Interface